 and medianprops

-: Customize the appearance of the boxes and median lines, respectively.
+: Customize the appearance of the boxes and median lines respectively.

-The box shows the interquartile range (IQR), the line inside the box shows the median, and the “whiskers” extend to the minimum and maximum values within 1.5 * IQR from the first and third quartiles.
+The box shows the interquartile range (IQR) the line inside the box shows the median and the “whiskers” extend to the minimum and maximum values within 1.5 * IQR from the first and third quartiles.
 Any points outside this range are considered outliers and are plotted as individual points.

-A Heatmap is a data visualization technique that represents data in a matrix form, where individual values are represented as colors.
-Heatmaps are particularly useful for visualizing the magnitude of data across a two-dimensional surface and identifying patterns, correlations, and concentrations.
+A Heatmap is a data visualization technique that represents data in a matrix form where individual values are represented as colors.
+Heatmaps are particularly useful for visualizing the magnitude of multiple features in a two-dimensional surface and identifying patterns, correlations and concentrations.
+Let’s see an example of how to create a Heatmap using Matplotlib in Python:

 Python